tomn46037/Pi_4707/README.md

 EOM detected.

 The numbers under the the message are quality indicators for each message character above it on a scale from 0 to 3.
 You can see that even when the quality indicators are low (1 for example) the 4707 is still able to reliably decode the message.
-I have seen where some terminal programs space out these numbers instead of having them grouped together.
-I may see if there is a better way to print them out then how I'm doing it now.